foundry-vtt-community/wiki.js/setup/hosting/macos-node.md

 ![macos-node-userdata.webp](/setup/hosting/macos-node-userdata.webp)

-# C. Foundry Download
+# C. Download Foundry

-<a id="C1" href="#C1">C1:</a> Go to your [Purchased Licenses](https://foundryvtt.com/me/licenses) page on the Foundry website (you'll need to log in first).
+<a id="C1" href="#C1">C1:</a> Go to your [Purchased Licenses](https://foundryvtt.com/me/licenses) page on the Foundry website (you'll need to be logged in).
 Choose the version of the app you want, and then choose **Linux/NodeJS** in the Operating System dropdown.
 (We're not downloading a Mac app here, we're getting a Node binary.)

 Click the Download button.
 When it's complete, find the zip file that was downloaded, and double-click it to unzip it.
 You will now have a folder named something like `FoundryVTT-12.331`.
 You can delete the zip file.